iawia002/lux/README.md

 ### Download anything else

-If Annie is provided the URL of a specific resource, it will be downloaded directly:
+If Annie is provided the URL of a specific resource, then it will be downloaded directly:

 ```console
 $ annie https://img9.bcyimg.com/drawer/15294/post/1799t/1f5a87801a0711e898b12b640777720f.jpg